MoleClient/School-y/replit.md

 ### Demo Mode
 Without API keys, School-y runs in demo mode with curated search results featuring popular websites.
 This provides a good experience for testing and development.

+## Authentication

+School-y uses a simple password-based authentication system:
+- **Universal Password**: `Unblocked123`
+- **Session Persistence**: IP-based (once authenticated, your IP is remembered)
+- **Sign In Page**: `/signin` - styled with Opera GX gaming theme

+Once you enter the correct password, your IP is stored and you won't need to sign in again.

 ## Security